 This paper attempts to unwind the complexities and ambiguities of the creative writing process to support the quality and intentionality of Lady Tongue, following its genesis, the creation process, the influence of experiential research, the iterative revision process, and finally the future of the ply.
 The purposeful design of this project has yielded a play that enters the world of Cymbeline in its near mythic encounters, its teasing apart of Good and Evil, and its challenges of ‘what it means to be loyal’ that span family, nation, and faith.
 My play looks female characters in the eye and says earnestly, “I’m listening.”

 Marksteiner, Sarah, "The Creation of Original Cymbeline Companion Piece Lady Tongue for Professional Submission: Increasing Opportunity for Women in the Classical Theatre Sphere" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1264.

 Creative Commons License